aleshaleksey/fansys23/00-overview.md

     - ([Nat] + [Base]) + [Str]
         - [NAP] + [Str]

 Luckily we don't have to calculate the attack potentials outside of levelling up our characters.
-And even then we can just use the tables in the ["Base Rules: Tables"](02-base-rules.md#tables).
+And even then we can use the tables in the ["Base Rules: Tables"](02-base-rules.md#tables).

 ___
 #### Spell and Ability Saves